 Kyle Wilson (B.S.
 2006), Assistant Vice President, GE Capital

 The History faculty sets the standard for teaching excellence at Vanderbilt.
 In the last decade, many of the department’s faculty have received formal recognition for outstanding achievement in the classroom.
-All nationally and internationally recognized scholars, 40 full-time History professors are committed to teaching in ways that both challenge and interest undergraduates.
+All nationally and internationally recognized scholars, 43 full-time History professors are committed to teaching in ways that both challenge and interest undergraduates.
 The Department has concentrations of faculty who study the ancient, medieval, early modern and modern histories of North America, Europe, Latin America, Asia, Africa, and the Middle East.
 Clusters of scholars study culture, economics, ideas, identity, gender, medicine, memory, politics and government policy, culture, religion, science and technology, social groups, and urban life.
-A description of individual faculty members and their teaching and research interests can be found at the department web site.
+A description of individual faculty members and their teaching and research interests can be found at the department website.

 Director of Undergraduate Studies Department of History